 The child grew and became strong in spirit…

-As soon as I saw his face, I knew the young man before me and I had walked the same hallways decades earlier.
+As soon as I saw his face, I knew the young man before me had walked the same hallways with me three decades earlier.
 Though I was never his teacher, this bright and talented student and I interacted frequently due to our involvement in special projects and the close proximity of our classrooms.
 We talked almost every day.

 Many years ago, I was fascinated by the title of a book regarding all of the things the author had learned in kindergarten.
-This writer was convinced that he’d acquired life’s most important skills during that single year.
-While I agree with him regarding those all-important life-skills, I’d like to think that we have the potential to learn something new every day.
-I also think we have the potential to teach something new every day.
-This is the reason that we need to be ever-mindful of the gift of the children among us.
-The things they learn at home, at school and in the neighborhood remain with them for the rest of their lives.
-Hopefully, our instructive example contributes to their development, their productivity and their ability to nurture and to teach others even better than we have.
+The writer was convinced that he’s acquired life’s most important skills during that single year.
+I’d like to think that we have the potential to learn something new every day.
+I also think that we need to be ever-mindful of the gift of the children around us.
+The things they learn at home and at school remain with them for the rest of their lives.
+Hopefully, our instruction contributes to their development, their productivity and their ability to nurture and to teach others even better than we have.

 Loving God, help us to enrich the children among us as you would.